×

 What is Hand and Wrist Arthritis?

 Arthritis is a condition that involves the breakdown of the protective cartilage around the joints, which results in pain, stiffness, and inflammation.
 Several forms of arthritis affect the joints in the wrist, hand, and fingers.
-Over time, if the arthritis is not treated, the bones that make up the joints can lose their normal shape.
-This causes more pain and further limits the range of motion.
+If the arthritis is not treated, the bones that make up the joints can eventually lose their normal shape.
+This causes more pain and further limits range of motion.

 The most common causes of arthritis of the hand and wrist are disease and trauma.